 Without a doubt, the most famous structure in Pisa — if not all of Tuscany, the Leaning Tower of Pisa is by far the biggest reason that people visit Pisa.
 Built long ago in the 12th century, the famous bell tower was constructed as a supplement to the nearby cathedral.
 But soon after construction, its poor foundations were realized as the structure began to lean.

 Even after 800 years of leaning, this well-known landmark continues to noticeably lean to this day, which is one of the big reasons that it’s become so famous.
 You can climb to the top of the tower and get unobstructed views of the city, and the building itself is impressive.
-If it’s your first time visiting Pisa, it’s just one of those things that you have to do.
+If it’s your first time visiting and touring Pisa, it’s just one of those things that you have to do on.

 Located relatively close to the Leaning Tower of Pisa, the Campo Santo (Holy Field, in English) is another building complex that is worth checking out during your visit.
 The entire structure is built of impressive stone, and the amount of craftsmanship that’s gone into the building is fascinating.